About Clinical Trial Podcast

 That’s how much I made after graduating from college in 2005.
 I aspired to work in the “medical field” but knew nothing about the clinical research.
 There were no mentors or advisors to guide me.

-After couple of years of hands-on experience working in the industry, it was time to move on.
+After a couple of years of hands-on experience working in the industry, it was time to move on.
 I wanted to be a clinical project manager.
 But was I ready?
-Did I have the knowledge and experience to be clinical project manager?
+Did I have the knowledge and experience to be a clinical project manager?

-After 7 months of hustle, I landed with three jobs offers for the Clinical Project Manager positions.
+After 7 months of hustle, I landed with three jobs offers for Clinical Project Manager positions.
 I was ecstatic and decided to move from Massachusetts to California.
-It was hard decision because the change made me uncomfortable and nervous.
+It was a hard decision because the change made me uncomfortable and nervous.
 Looking back, this was the best decision I’ve made.

 I believe that your network can change your life.
 Thanks to my college friend and roommate who helped me secure the Clinical Project Manager job.
 Since then, I’ve cultivated many friendships that have taught me valuable lessons along the way.
 Aside from the skills needed to be great clinical research professional, I’ve learned a lot about empathy, self-awareness, and gratitude.